-My goal with NaNoWriMo this year was to complete the re-writing phase of Fallen Star since I never finished the book after last year’s NaNoWriMo.
-You know, that is ok too.
-I am kind of glad I didn’t finish it because I was full speed ahead and realize that isn’t the way I should be going as I start my fiction writing career.
+My goal with NaNoWriMo the next year was to complete the re-writing phase of Fallen Star.
+I am kind of glad I didn’t finish it because I was full speed ahead and realized that isn’t the way I should be going as I start my fiction writing career.

-Look, it took me years to finish Dollar Deal: The Story of the Stephen King Dollar Baby Filmmakers.
+Look, it took me years to finish Dollar Deal: The Story of the Stephen King Dollar Baby Filmmakers, when you consider the interviews, transcriptions, and editing work.
 I put a ton of work into that book and realize now, looking back on it, that I didn’t put enough work into one specific area that might have made that book a bigger success.

 I didn’t work on creating my author platform.
 If a tree falls in the forest and no one is there to see it will it make a sound?
 If I write a book that I put well over 100 hours into developing and I release it to the world that doesn’t know that I exist, will it be a success?

 Look, here is the deal.
 I don’t want to hurt people’s feelings by saying this but it is true.
 I have learned that an author’s friends and family will not support that author by buying or helping to spread the word about their books.
 Sure, there might be one or two people close to the author that will help spread the word and a small handful of people who will buy the book but that is it.

 The only way an author will become successful is to create what author Jeff Goins calls a “tribe.”
 Here is what Jeff Goins said about becoming a successful author: